jose1522/embl_test/readme.md

 ### Kafka
 - Kafka was chosen due to its scalability and performance
-- Messages are stored in disk, so there's no loss of data
+- Messages are stored in disk, so there's no loss of data.
+- Topics can be configured to expire after n seconds, and to start from either beginning of end for new consumer groups.
 - Kafka also allows multiple consumer groups to subscribe to the same topic, without having to republish the message (like RabbitMQ)
+- When a worker fails to process a message, it can be republished to another topic with its own worker group for better exception handling.

 ### Kafka UI
 - You can visualize topics and consumers by using the UI.